prajapati-priyanka/Task_Tracker/README.md

 # Task Tracker

-Task Tracker is a task taking app, where user can organize there tasks effectively.
+Task Tracker is an app, where user can create and maintain tasks effectively.

 # [Live Demo](https://mytasktrackingapp.netlify.app/)